Curriculum at Highfield

 We encourage children to take responsibility for their own learning, to be involved, as far as possible, in reviewing the way they learn, what helps them learn and what makes it difficult for them to learn.

-We aim to develop the characteristics of effective learning through our teaching:
+We aim to develop the Characteristics of Effective Teaching and Learning through our teaching:

 - Finding out and exploring